linroger/FinanceCompendium/VII. Corporate Finance/Valuation/Investment Valuation - Tools and Techniques for Determining the Value of Any Asset/III - Valuation Inputs (Chapters 7-12).md

 Estimating the Market Values of Equity and Debt The market value of equity is generally the number of shares outstanding times the current stock price.
 If there are other equity claims in the firm such as warrants and management options, these should also be valued and added to the value of the equity in the firm.

 The market value of debt is usually more difficult to obtain directly, since very few firms have all their debt in the form of bonds outstanding trading in the market.
 Many firms have nontraded debt, such as bank debt, which is specified in book value terms but not market value terms.
 A simple way to convert book value debt into market value debt is to treat the entire debt on the books as one coupon bond, with a coupon set equal to the interest expenses on all the debt and the maturity set equal to the face-value weighted average maturity of the debt, and then to value this coupon bond at the current cost of debt for the company.
-Thus, the market value of  $1 billion in debt, with interest expenses of$ 60 million (annually) and a maturity of six years, when the current cost of debt is 7.5 percent, can be estimated as follows:
+Thus, the market value of  \$1 billion in debt, with interest expenses of\$ 60 million (annually) and a maturity of six years, when the current cost of debt is 7.5 percent, can be estimated as follows:

 $$
 \text {E s t i m a t e d m a r k e t v a l u e o f d e b t} = 6 0 \left(\frac {1 - \frac {1}{1 .
 0 7 5 ^ {6}}}{.
 0 7 5}\right) + \frac {1 , 0 0 0}{1 .
 0 7 5 ^ {6}} = \$ 9 3 0